AshutoshKuinkel/KTMVTour/docs/daily-log.md

 - Ok changing the env to production didn't work so i think it's the cookie parser problem.
 Let's install cookie parser and see.

 - yes, not having cookie parser was the problem.
 Okay, now the backend for update profile is done.

+- i'll probably implement this into frontend tomorrow, i may just close off for today here.